- Entertaining to drive

 2019 Toyota Corolla

-It’s too early for official crash data for the 2019 Toyota Corolla.
+It’s too early for complete crash data for the 2019 Toyota Corolla.

-The 2019 Toyota Corolla hasn’t yet been crash tested by federal or independent officials.
-Without that data, we can’t officially rate it here.
+The 2019 Toyota Corolla hasn’t yet been crash tested by federal officials, although the IIHS says it's a Top Safety Pick.
+Without full data, we can’t officially rate it here.
 (Read more about how we rate cars.)

 There’s good news for shoppers, however.